 5.32.1 Description

 The use case will study how to bring high-rate services seamlessly to users in moving cars and buses in a dense urban environment.
 There are two ways to provide support service to vehicular users.
-If the vehicles are equipped with a vehicular base station (or a relay), the cellular network should be able to provide a high-rate link to a car or bus.
+If a vehicle is equipped with a vehicular base station (or a relay), the cellular network should be able to provide a high-rate link to a car or a bus.
 If such equipment is not available, the moving user equipment must have direct link to the cellular network.
 As the car / bus rates are aggregates of those for a single user, the rate requirement is higher for links serving them.

 Pre-conditions